mozilla/anodejsholidayseason/client-sessions.md

-# client-side sessions with Node.JS
+# Using secure client-side sessions to build scalable Node.JS applications

 Static websites are easy to scale.
 You can cache the heck out of them and you don't have state to propagate between the various servers that deliver